 Sceptical US lawmakers pressure Comey on Trump wiretap claim

-The House of Representatives Intelligence Committee chairman said on Wednesday he did not believe Trump Tower was tapped during the 2016 presidential campaign, adding pressure to FBI Director James Comey to provide evidence supporting or debunking Republican President Donald Trump's claim.
+A key Republican congressman said on Wednesday he has seen no evidence that the Obama administration wiretapped Trump Tower during the 2016 presidential campaign, adding pressure to FBI Director James Comey to provide evidence supporting or debunking Republican President Donald Trump's claim.

 - Posted 16 Mar 2017 02:40

-WASHINGTON: The House of Representatives Intelligence Committee chairman said on Wednesday he did not believe Trump Tower was tapped during the 2016 presidential campaign, adding pressure to FBI Director James Comey to provide evidence supporting or debunking Republican President Donald Trump's claim.
+WASHINGTON: A key Republican congressman said on Wednesday he has seen no evidence that the Obama administration wiretapped Trump Tower during the 2016 presidential campaign, adding pressure to FBI Director James Comey to provide evidence supporting or debunking Republican President Donald Trump's claim.

-"We don't have any evidence that that took place," said U.S. Representative Devin Nunes, the Republican chairman of the House of Representatives Intelligence Committee.
+"We don't have any evidence that that took place," said House of Representatives Intelligence Committee Chairman Devin Nunes.
 "I don't think there was an actual tap of Trump Tower."

 Trump made the claim on Twitter on March 4 without providing evidence, and representatives of former Democratic President Barack Obama have denied it.
 A number of congressional committees added the startling accusation to their wider investigations of possible Russian meddling in the election campaign and Russian ties to Trump and his associates.

 The top Democrat on the House Intelligence Committee, Adam Schiff, said Comey would be asked about wiretap evidence at a rare public hearing next Monday.
-"It deeply concerns me that the president would make such an accusation without basis."
+"It deeply concerns me that the president would make such an accusation without basis," he said.

 Nunes said if Trump's tweets were taken literally, then "clearly the president was wrong."